Fannon/mobo/examples/init/MANUAL.md

 ## mobo model development HOWTO
-> Read this file online at GitHub: [MANUAL.md](https://github.com/Fannon/mobo/blob/master/examples/init/MANUAL.md)
+> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/init/MANUAL.md).

 ### Premises
 In order to learn mobo, it is mandatory to understand the basic concepts of JSON Schema  first.
 It is a very simple and concise standard and it should only take a few hours to learn it.
 There is a great tutorial  published by the Space Telescope Science Institute.
 This time is a good investment anyhow, since JSON Schema can be used in other contexts as well.